Lucaria-Academy/AGG/README.md

 ## &#x1F5BC; Gallery

-Selected screenshots from the current stage of the AGG project.
+The Gallery showcases gameplay screenshots from the current stage of the AGG project.
+While frontend designs vary slightly across titles, most support both Light and Dark themes as well as window resizing indicators.
+Currently, all games run locally in single-device mode, with future updates planned to introduce online synchronous and asynchronous interactions.

 <!-- Gallery Table: Responsive & Fixed Aspect Ratio -->
 <table width="100%">